The Museum is currently closed for exhibition changeover. Administrative office is open M-F, 9 am - 4:30 pm.

-Since the mid-1960s, the McHenry County Historical Society has provided the methods and means of presenting McHenry County History to enrich life.
-Please join us in celebrating over 50 years!
+Since 1963, the McHenry County Historical Society has provided the methods and means of presenting McHenry County History to enrich life.

-Besides operating the museum, the Society plaques historic sites and structures, holds adult workshops and classes, makes available traveling exhibits and arranges a wide variety of school and other group programs.
+Besides operating the Museum, the Society plaques historic sites and structures holds adult workshops and classes, makes available traveling exhibits, and arranges various school and other group programs.

-Funding for the Society comes from membership dues, admission fees, donations and a trust fund.
-For many years, we have published a comprehensive quarterly newsletter, The Tracer.
+Funding for the Society comes from membership dues, admission fees, donations, and a trust fund.
+For many years, we have published a comprehensive quarterly magazine, Tracer.
 To receive this valuable resource, join our organization.
-For more information visit The Museum.
+For more information, visit The Museum.
 We very much appreciate your interest and invite you to participate.

-Museum is Open May - December in Union IL.
+The Museum is open from May - October in Union, IL.

-On July 4, 1976, the Society's museum in Union, Ill. officially opened to the public.
-The Museum is open May through December, Tuesday through Friday, and each third Saturday, from 1 p.m. until 4 p.m.
-The museum is closed for major holidays.
+On July 4, 1976, the Society's Museum in Union, IL, officially opened to the public.
+The Museum is open May through October, from 1 to 4 p.m., Tuesday through Friday, and Saturdays from 11 a.m. to 4 p.m.
+The Museum is closed for major holidays.
 Please call or check our calendar if you are unsure.
-Admission charge for nonmembers.
-Adults - $5, Seniors (60+) and Students - $3, and Family (Includes 2 family member adults and 2 or more children) - $12.
-The museum is occasionally open during special programs in the evenings or weekends.
+Admission charge for non-members.
+Adults - $5, Seniors (60+) and Students - $3, and Families - $12.
+The Museum is occasionally open during special programs in the evenings or weekends.

-Our comprehensive collection includes several preserved buildings: The 1843 Gannon Log Cabin, an 1885 town hall, now known as Perkins Hall; a 20th century modern tourist cabin, restored and housed inside the Museum.
-In 1982, a local history research library was added to the museum.
-In 1988, we acquired the West Harmony School, an 1895 one-room schoolhouse now used for circa.1900 school programs at our Museum location in Union.
-In 2009, we acquired the 1898 Riley Methodist Church.
+Our comprehensive collection includes several preserved buildings: The 1843 Gannon Log Cabin, an 1885 town hall, now known as Perkins Hall; a mid-20th-century modern tourist cabin, restored and housed inside the Museum.
+In 1982, the Museum added a local history research library.
+In 1988, we acquired the West Harmony School, an 1895 one-room schoolhouse, now used to recreate early 1900s-era school programs at our Museum location in Union.
+Finally, in 2009, we acquired the 1898 Riley Methodist Church.

-The McHenry County Historical Society also collects local history.
-Our Research Library has as its purpose the acquisition, cataloguing and preservation of documentary materials that relate to the history of McHenry County and its people.
-When consistent with the mission of the Society, these materials may be made available to the public for research, study and promotional purposes.
+The McHenry County Historical Society collects and preserves local history.
+Our Research Library has as its purpose the acquisition, cataloging, and preservation of documentary materials that relate to the history of McHenry County and its people.
+When consistent with the Society's mission, these materials may be made available to the public for research, study, and promotional purposes.